![]() |

 to see my mother."

-She said again "I am a correspondence student with Damelin
+She said again "I am a correspondence student with Damelin College."

 The fact that there are such criticisms is not in itself sufficient to carry the appellant to success in the appeal.
-The.issue is a narrow one: is it a reasonable possibility on the evidence as a whole that Dolly, contrary to her denial, may have agreed to have intercourse with the appellant?
-To that narrow question none of the criticisms of Dolly's evidence are directly relevant.
+The.issue is a narrow one: is it a reasonable possibility on the evidence as a whole that D., contrary to her denial, may have agreed to have intercourse with the appellant?
+To that narrow question none of the criticisms of D.'s evidence are directly relevant.
 They have a bearing only to be extent that they may reflect on her general credibility as a witness.
 In a case such as this, where the only issue is consent, the accused's account of the circumstances may be of prime importance.
 This does not mean that there is any onus on the accused to prove consent.
 The onus is on the State throughout.
 But where the accused gives an account which cannot reasonably possibly be true, that may be sufficient, taken together with the complainant's

 11